syncfusion/ej2-quickstart/README.md

 This project is a skeleton application used to create [Essential JS 2](https://www.syncfusion.com/products/essential-js2) web application.

-The application contains Essential JS 2 button component for preview and all common settings are preconfigured.

 ## Getting Started

 To get started you need to clone the `ej2-quickstart` repository and navigate to `ej2-quickstart` location.